 2. Getting IPO ready

-Once you've decided to go public, you need to be in the right shape to begin the process-and the sooner, the better.
-You'll need to have a well-thought-out business plan and corporate and tax structure, a compelling equity story, and appropriate governance, financial and IT systems in place.
-And you'll need to be ready, from day one, to address new requirements around regulatory compliance, operations, risk management, reporting, investor relations, and much more.
+Once you’ve decided to go public, you need to be in the right shape to begin the process – the sooner, the better.
+You’ll need to have a well-thought-out business plan and corporate and tax structure, a compelling equity story, and appropriate governance, financial and IT systems in place.
+From day one, you’ll need to be ready to address new requirements around regulatory compliance, operations, risk management, reporting, investor relations, and much more.

 All of this, of course, while continuing to run your day-to-day business efficiently and strategically.